 About

-Jingyu Chen 陈靖谕 an award-winning composer based in the UK.
-Her recent work, Nebula, was awarded first prize in the highly regarded Takemitsu composition award.
+Jingyu Chen 陈靖谕 is a London-based Chinese composer, whose music creates poetic sound worlds with delicate timbres, dreamlike imagery, and silk-like melodic lines.
+Her work, Nebula, was awarded first prize in the highly regarded Toru Takemitsu Composition Award.
 Composer and judge for the event Mark-Anthony Turnage said of the work ‘very beautifully scored… sentimental but not quite.
 There was something very touching, and actually quite moving […] last section is very special, the final bars are beautifully paced’.

-She has worked with ensembles and artists including members of the Tokyo Philharmonic Orchestra, the BBC Singers, Birmingham Contemporary Music Group, Riot Ensemble, and Amatis Trio.
-Her music has been performed twice on NHK Japanese Radio broadcast in Japan, and festivals including the New Music Northwest Festival and 8³ New Music & Science.
+She has worked with orchestra and ensembles including of Tokyo Philharmonic Orchestra, Birmingham Contemporary Music Group, Riot Ensemble, The Manchester Contemporary Youth Opera, Fidelio Trio and the BBC Singers.
+Her music has been performed twice on NHK Japanese Radio broadcast in Japan and festivals including the New Music Northwest Festival, Manchester Science Festival, and 8³ New Music & Science.

-Jingyu is the recipient of various awards including the III International Competition of Composers “New Music Generation” (2021), the Homerton Composing Competition (2022), the UK International Music Competition (2023), and the prestigious Toru Takemitsu Composition Award (2024).
+Jingyu is the recipient of various awards including the prestigious Toru Takemitsu Composition Award (2024), the Homerton Composing Competition (2022), and the III International Competition of Composers “New Music Generation” (2021).
 She studied at the Royal Northern College of Music, the Royal College of Music, and the University of Cambridge.

 Awards